earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/python-packages-for-eds/2019-09-17-python-packages-for-eds-01-intro-eds-packages-python.md

 <figure>
  <a href="{{ site.url }}/images/courses/earth-analytics/python-interface/import-package.png">
  <img src="{{ site.url }}/images/courses/earth-analytics/python-interface/import-package.png" alt= "Jupyter Notebook with code cell to import the Python packages called numpy and pandas using the alias np and pd."></a>
- <figcaption> Jupyter Notebook with code cell to import the Python packages called numpy and pandas using the alias np and pd.
+ <figcaption> Jupyter Notebook with code cell to import the Python package called numpy and pandas using the alias np and pd.
  </figcaption>
 </figure>